web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/output-files.md

 ## Modify the Directory

-Builder provides some configs to modify the directory or filename, you can:
+Rsbuild provides some configs to modify the directory or filename, you can:

 - Modify the filename through [output.filename](/en/api/config-output.html#outputfilename).
 - Modify the output path of through [output.distPath](/en/api/config-output.html#outputdistpath).